 - What Could Have Been: Quite a few.
-While Tomoyuki Tanaka describes Godzilla (not named at the time) as a story of a monster awaken by an atomic bomb testing.
-As the story evolved, it was named Project G (G means Giant by the way), then later to Godzilla.
-During production, the movie's title monster was supposed to be a cross between a gorilla and a whale, but they decided to make the monster dinosaurian.
-However, one of the artwork was a ape-looking thing with a head of a mushroom cloud, until the final design became the creature we know and love.
+Tomoyuki Tanaka initially described the as-yet unnamed project as a story of a monster awakened by atomic bomb testing.
+As the story evolved, it was named Project G (G meant Giant at this point), then later to Godzilla.
+During production, the movie's titular monster was to be a literal cross between a gorilla and a whale, but then decided to make the monster dinosaurian.
+However, artwork exists of an ape-looking thing with the head of a mushroom cloud, until the final design became the creature we know and love.

 - Not to mention, Akihiko Hirata was to play Ogata and Akira Takarada as Serizawa.
 Takarada confirmed it, and thus, the roles were tastefully switched.

 - Godzilla was originally going to be a giant octopus, then later a giant fire-breathing gorilla, before Toho decided to make him the radioactive dinosaur we all know and love today.